We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 The tree is said to have love for the boy, as well as joy every time it sees him.
 The tree showed patience each time there was a period of separation from the boy.
 The tree showed extreme kindness and goodness to the boy, as well as gentleness.
 Make a mobile or poster with the fruit of the spirit cut-outs.
 Review and demonstrate them throughout the week.

-To access all of the lessons in this The Giving Tree unit study, grab a copy at the end of this post.
+To access all of the lessons and printables in this The Giving Tree unit study, grab a copy at the end of this post.

 This The Giving Tree unit study includes these printable activities: